Domikohlh/qf-chitrea/README.md

 5. The remaining na are replaced by 0.
 (R)
 6. PCA ran successfully (R)
 7. Visualised the data in PCA (R)
-8. Export data into csv file (R)
+8. Export data into rds file (R)
 9. Run Scikit-learn in Python (Python)

-# Reminder
+# Note
-1. Feel free to change anything if you have more details.
+1. R programming outputed garbled code when execute in csv format.
+Changed to rds and read successfully in Python
+2. Do not move the export line in R. It is because date is added back and move the line forward may lead to error in PCA analysis